Ulysses S. Grant - Key Events

 Custer's actions only exacerbated the federal government's worsening relations with Native Americans and therefore dealt a serious blow to the President.
 Grant had wanted to shift the federal government's Native American policy toward what he called the Peace Policy.
 This approach attempted to move Native Americans closer to white civilization (and ultimately U.S. citizenship) by housing them on reservations and helping them become farmers.
 Grant had also hoped to end outright conflict between the U.S. military and Native American, but he was ultimately unsuccessful in helping improve the lives of Native Americans through his policy.

 The Democratic National Convention nominates Samuel J. Tilden for President and Thomas A. Hendricks for vice president.
 Tilden, a millionaire corporate lawyer and reform governor of New York, overthrew the corrupt Tweed Ring.

 Congress authorizes the minting of $10 million in silver for coinage to be exchanged for legal tender notes.
 The trade dollar is no longer to be legal tender.

 Colorado is admitted to the Union as the thirty-eighth state.

 The Senate acquits Secretary of War Belknap.
 While few Senators doubt his guilt, Belknap has already resigned, and therefore most Senators believe he is not constitutionally impeachable as a result.

 The presidential election results are inconclusive.
-Tilden appears to have a 300,000 edge in the popular vote as well as 184 electoral votes to Hayes's 165.
-But the returns from Florida, Louisiana, and South Carolina, representing 19 electoral votes, are disputed.
+Tilden appears to have a 250,000 edge in the popular vote as well as 184 electoral votes to Hayes's 165.
+But the returns from Florida, Louisiana, South Carolina, and Oregon, representing 20 electoral votes, are disputed.